Constitution & by-laws

 (c) Members who participate in a manner that brings reproach or discredit to the Association may be subject to potential termination of membership.

-(d) If He/ he is convicted of a criminal offence involving moral turpitude.
+(d) Conviction of a criminal offence involving moral turpitude.

-(e) Absence from more than three consecutive meetings will result in expulsion from the office bearers and all committee, without good or just reasons.
+(e) Absence from more than three consecutive meetings without valid reason will result in automatic removal.
 The removal will be made official at the next regular or special call meeting.

-(h) If an Executive member is terminated or disqualified for the reasons specified in clause and sub-clause of 10 and 10.1, his or her position may be permanently vacant or a new member is elected from the 1994 to 1999 batch.
+(h) If a Executive member is terminated or disqualified for the reasons specified in clause and sub-clause of 10 and 10.1, their position may remain vacant or be filled by another member from the 1994 to 1999 batch.

-Under the consent of the Managing Advisory Committee, the Office Bearers and Executive Committee shall have power to expel a member for willful disregard to the association’s rules or misconduct on the part of the member, provided that the member concerned will be given an opportunity for explaining his/her conduct.
+With the consent of the Managing Advisory Committee, the Office Bearers and Executive Committee have the authority to expel a member for willful disregard of the Association’s rules or misconduct, provided the member is given an opportunity to explain their conduct.

-(b) If the Advisory Managing Committee eliminates any members after an adequate investigation, he or she will be unable to continue his/her membership, role, or postings in the association.
+(b) If the Advisory Managing Committee removes a member after an adequate investigation, that individual cannot retain any membership, role, or position in the Association.

-An office bearer may resign at any moment for personal reasons and continue to serve on as a General/Regular member if he/she so chooses.
-One month’s notice should be given if an office bearer resigns.
+An office bearer may resign at any time for personal reasons and may continue as a General/Regular member if desired.
+One month’s notice is required.

-(1) A resignation must be submitted to the President and will not take effect until the Managing Advisory Committee accepts it on behalf of the Association.
+(1) The resignation must be submitted to the President and will only take effect once accepted by the Managing Advisory Committee on behalf of the Association.

 (3) In case resignation is acknowledged at that point then any Fees or Subscriptions paid might not be refunded under any circumstances.

-(1) In case the President steps down, the Vice President will serve as Interim President until the new President is elected.
+(1) If the President resigns, the Vice President will act as Interim President until a new President is elected.

-(2) In case the Secretary steps down, the Joint Secretary will function as the Interim Secretary, until a new Secretary is elected.
+(2) If the Secretary resigns, the Joint Secretary will function as the Interim Secretary, until a new Secretary is elected.

-(3) In case the Treasurer steps down, the Secretary will function as the Interim Treasurer, until a new Treasurer is elected.
+(3) If the Treasurer resigns, the Secretary will serve as the Interim Treasurer, until a new Treasurer is elected.

-(4) In case other office bearers step down, their position will be filled by other members in the Executive Committee, until a new member is elected.
+(4) If any office bearers resigns, their duties will be assigned to another Executive Committee members , until a new member is elected.

-(5) The elections to fill vacant Office Bearer positions will be conducted within 30 days of vacation of office.
+(5) The elections for all vacant Office Bearer positions shall be held within 30 days.

-If a Batch Committee Member resigns/terminated for whatever reason, the seat will be filled by a new member appointed by the office bearers and Executive/Batch Committee with approval of the Managing Advisory Committee.
+If a Batch Committee Member resigns/terminated for whatever reason, the vacany will be filled by a new member appointed by the office bearers and Executive/Batch Committee with approval of the Managing Advisory Committee.

-Any vacancy created by the resignation/termination of a Batch committee member may be filled up by a new member from relevant batch with the consent of the Managing Advisory Committee.
+Any vacancy due to resignation/termination of a Batch committee member may be filled up by a new member from the respective batch with the consent of the Managing Advisory Committee.

 If an Executive Committee Member resigns/terminated for whatever reason, the position will either remain unfilled indefinitely or be filled by a new member chosen from the 1994 to 1999 batch by the Executive Committee members with the consent of the Managing Advisory Committee.